vtechguys/webapck/1 - What is webpack/Webpack_MC_12.md

     myModules[entryPointIndex]();

 webpack creates a array and wraps our file content  module in a function and place them inside the modules array.
 As index.js is entry point of our project thus it is referred at index 1 of array and called at end.
-The sum is refered by using mod
+The sum module is picked from module referred function at myModules index.
+And used therebye in our file.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Njg1NTg0NTksLTE2OTMwOTgzMzAsNT
+eyJoaXN0b3J5IjpbLTIwNjUyODc3MjUsLTE2OTMwOTgzMzAsNT
 Y1NzY4NzY3LC00MDE4MDc4MjAsLTIwODg3NDY2MTJdfQ==
 -->